 "Qorach was such an intelligent person.
 How could he have made such a colossal blunder [and rebel against Moshe]?"
 This is the question that our Sages pose[2].
 They answer that he misinterpreted the information that he had.
 Qorach knew prophetically that he would have extremely great descendants.
 The prophet Samuel, equal in stature to Moshe and Aharon, was one of them.
 Qorach reasoned that the merit and service of his future offspring were so great that it had be he that would prevail in the rebellion.

 The problem is that Qorach did not hear that this greatness would be due to his sons, not to his own actions.
-Qorach's sons, Assir, Elkanah, and Avaisaph, saints and prophets, repent before it's too late, and they survive[3]; they're the first of 48 prophets succeeding Moshe[4].
+Qorach’s sons, Assir, Elkanah, and Avaisaph, saints and prophets, repent before it’s too late, and they survive;[9] they’re the first of forty-eight prophets succeeding Moshe.[10]
 They authored Tehillim (Psalms) 42, 44-9, 84-5, 87-8.

 Qorach was the son of Izhar, the son of Kohath, the son of Levi.
 We do not mention that he was the son of Yaaqov.

-Rashi introduces our Parasha with the statement: "This Parasha is explained nicely in the midrash of Rabbi Tanchuma”.
+Rashi introduces our Parasha with the statement: “This Parasha is explained nicely in the midrash of Rabbi Tanchuma”.
 Rashi quoted the midrash Tanchuma, that the Patriarch Yaaqov had pleaded not to have any share in the rebellion of Qorach.
-For that reason, Qorach's genealogy stops before mentioning Yaaqov.
-The Midrash Rabbah adds additional insight:
+For that reason, Qorach’s genealogy stops before mentioning Yaaqov:

 Yaaqov was the ultimate receiver.
 Yaaqov is represented by the moon.
 In Kiddush Levanah (the moon blessing) we face the moon and we say: